cwlroda/MIPS-Simulator/readme.md

 bin/mips_testbench
 ```

-Temporary or working files created during execution are created in a directory
+Temporary or working files created during execution will be in a directory
 called
 ```
 test/temp